JetBrains/teamcity-documentation/topics/reporting-issues.md

 Please send this file to us for investigation and consider updating the JVM for the [server](installing-and-configuring-the-teamcity-server.md#Java+Installation) (or for [agents](setting-up-and-running-additional-build-agents.md#Configuring+Java)) to the latest version available.

 If you get the "There is insufficient memory for the Java Runtime Environment to continue.
-Native memory allocation (malloc) failed to allocate ..." message with the crash or in the crash report file, make sure to [switch to 64 bits JVM](installing-and-configuring-the-teamcity-server.md#Using+64+bit+Java+to+Run+TeamCity+Server) or reduce the `-Xmx` setting below `1024m`, see details in the [memory configuration section](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server).
+Native memory allocation (malloc) failed to allocate..." message with the crash or in the crash report file, make sure to [switch to 64-bit JVM](installing-and-configuring-the-teamcity-server.md#Using+64+bit+Java+to+Run+TeamCity+Server) or reduce the `-Xmx` setting below `1024m`, see details in the [memory configuration section](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server).

 ## Build Log Issues